marfeljoergsen/suspendIfCPUisIdle/README.md

 # suspendIfCPUisIdle
-Script for automatically suspending my Proxmox VE 6.2-6 server, if low CPU-usage (wakeonlan when needed)
+Script for automatically suspending a computer/server, if low CPU-usage (wakeonlan can turn it on).